COVID-19 Online Screening Tool: Answer on your smartphones or computers within 24 hours prior to your visit to The Medical City.

 In special cases, we may also disclose your health information to providers not affiliated with the Hospital to facilitate care or treatment they provide you.
 These include other physicians outside The Medical City who are involved in your care outside the hospital setting or in case of hospital transfers, to the receiving hospital.

 Electronic exchange of health information helps ensure better coordination of care.
 The physicians and nurses of The Medical City utilize digital technology in order to facilitate quicker and prompt referrals within the healthcare team.
-They may use messaging platforms such as SMS, emails, Viber, Telegram and other similar services in order to communicate with the team.
+They may use messaging platforms such as SMS, emails, Viber, Telegram, and other similar services in order to communicate with the team.
+Alternatively, you may access your results through our online platform.

 Upon your request, we may send electronic results of your laboratory and other diagnostic tests to you or your authorized representative.
 We may also use and disclose health information to contact you as a reminder that you have an appointment for care at The Medical City.
 We will communicate with you using the information (such as telephone number and email address) that you provide us.